About

 • Impact of GenAI on tourism and Point of Interest recommenders

-Submissions must be formatted using the standard CEURART template.
-We welcome short papers of 4 to 6 pages.
-Please include full author information since anonymization is not required for this workshop.
+Submissions were formatted using the standard CEURART template.
+Short papers of 4 to 6 pages were accepted, with full author information and no anonymization.

 Publication and Outcomes

-An online proceeding of the selected papers will be published as a joint proceedings volume.
-Discussions from the workshop will be documented, organized, and shared as a whitepaper by all interested participants.
+The selected papers are available in the AGILE 2026 GeoFM Workshop Proceedings on Zenodo.
+Discussions from the workshop are being documented, organized, and shared as a whitepaper by all interested participants.

 Workshop Date